ThibaultTricard/LavaCake/README.md

 # Disclamer

-This Framework is made to help research and toy project, and may need to evolve in function of future evolution of Vulkan and of my needs.\
+This Framework is made to help research and toy project, and may evolve in function of future evolution of Vulkan and of my needs.\
-Although I will try not to break retrocompatibility between version of the framework, I canot fully guarantee it completely.
+Although I will try not to break retrocompatibility between version of the framework, I canot fully guarantee it.

 This project is a side project of mine and I don't plan on actively provide support for Lavacake.

 Documentation is not very detailled at the moment, it's on the way.